TLDR: Text Based Last-layer Retraining for Debiasing Image Classifiers: Experimental Details

-Except for the experiment result of AFR on Waterbirds in Section \ref{sec:minority_ratio}, we use the same hyperparameter search space for all ablation studies as stated in Section \ref{sec:ExpDetails}.
-The difference is due to a change of the configuration of the dataset.
-The detail is as follows.
+Except for the \cref{tab:main_results} ($^\star$AFR) and AFR on Waterbirds in \cref{fig:figure3_1} of the manuscript, we used the same hyperparameter search space for all ablation studies as stated in \cref{sec:hyper_search}.
+The difference in \cref{tab:main_results} ($^\star$AFR) of the manuscript is due to lower learning rates are found to be not effective experimentally and the difference in \cref{fig:figure3_1} of the manuscript is due to a change of the configuration of the dataset.
+The details are as follows.